Deep Learning for Restoring MPI System Matrices Using Simulated Training Data: Discussion

 In this study, the equilibrium model with uniaxial anisotropy was selected as it offered a favorable trade-off between computational cost and applicability to real data.
 Other simulation methods, such as Langevin or Fokker-Planck, can also be used for data generation \parencite{ALBERS2022168508, knopp_exploiting_2023, kayapinar_fourier_2024, faldum_efficient_2025}.
 However, under extreme corruption levels, models may behave generatively and introduce artifacts.
-If relevant physical effects are not included into the simulation, generalization to measurements exhibiting those effects may be impaired.
+If relevant physical effects are not included in the simulation, generalization to measurements exhibiting those effects is impaired, as shown by the ablation study.

 The method was restricted to 2D and 3D Lissajous trajectories on an \ac{FFP} scanner with specific \ac{DF} frequencies, but the approach can be extended to other sequences or systems, such as Cartesian trajectories or \ac{FFL} systems.
 While background noise is scanner-specific, it can be re-measured via empty-frame acquisitions, making the procedure practical across systems; the simulated \ac{GT} \acp{SM} remain transferable.
 Although measured noise characterizes the system most accurately, simplified parametric noise models may be sufficient for model generalization and remain a topic for future work.